 - Perform training of all participants to ensure they are 100% comfortable with the system

 Following the training, Rapid Asia will send out and collect information on a regular basis.
 All data collected is transferred to a secure server and information can be accessed through a fully customized reporting interface with “real time” reporting capabilities.
-Clients also have the option of having their own portal on which data collected can be viewed in real time.

 To set up a panel can take as little as two weeks but may vary depending on panel size and location.